Recently completed elections

-Thank you to our UQ community who voted in elections for the 36th Senate of The University of Queensland.
-In accordance with the Senate and Academic Board Elections Policy, the following individuals have been elected to The University of Queensland’s 36th Senate:
+In accordance with the Senate and Academic Board Elections Policy, the following individuals were elected to the University of Queensland's 36th Senate:

 1 member of the Academic Board (4 year term)Professor Greg Hainge